Photo Gallery: Stylemakers

 The artistic and industrial vibe of Ministry Of The Interior helped redefine Toronto’s Ossington strip long before the trendy bars, clubs and clothing shops opened in its wake.
 Jason settled in with his edgy accessories, Jaime Hayon art pieces and contemporary furniture, then watched the neighbourhood take his lead.
 Unique design items from the store regularly appear in House & Home.

-Jason opted for dark walls and a look-at-me ceiling, then filled Ministry Of The Interior — once an industrial workshop — with fun furniture and accessories from Established & Sons, Autobahn, Jaime Hayon and Paul Loebach, just to name a few.
+Owner Jason MacIsaac opted for dark walls and a look-at-me ceiling, then filled his store — once an industrial workshop — with fun furniture and accessories from Established & Sons, Autobahn, Jaime Hayon and Paul Loebach, just to name a few.
 “I like to mix new and vintage pieces,” he explains.
 “I bring in companies and designers that are doing something interesting — that are telling a story.”

-“I bring pieces into the store that I know will sell — if I don’t like something, chances are the customer won’t,” says Jason of his buying strategy.
-These well-made tables from De La Espada fit right into his aesthetic, and the wallpapered accent wall adds character.
-Jason also works as a residential and commercial designer, and designed a well-received concept space at IDS 2009.
+“I bring pieces into the store that I know will sell — if I don’t like something, chances are the customer won’t,” says owner Jason MacIsaac of his buying strategy.
+These well-made tables from De La Espada fit right into Jason’s aesthetic, and the wallpapered accent wall adds character.
+He also works as a residential and commercial designer, and designed a well-received concept space at IDS 2009.

-“I still have the hand-scratched list of the first items I opened the store with,” says Jason.
+“I still have the hand-scratched list of the first items I opened the store with,” says Ministry of the Interior owner, Jason MacIsaac.
 “The Wrongwoods dresser by Established & Sons was really exciting for me.”
 And coming up for fall 2010?
 These recycled aluminum stools from Mater Design.
 “They’re actually made of pop cans — how is that for upcycling?” he asks.

 After working at Caban, and a memorable run-in with Ralph Lauren himself, Peter resolved to climb his way up in the design world.
 Vancouver’s decorating and design emporium, The Cross, invited Wilds to join them as in-house designer.
 “I had very strong ideas about what I liked, and now I have creative reign to consult, design, style and accessorize in my own way,” says Peter.

-“The retail space gives the public an idea of what you’re interested in as a designer — it’s a brilliant way of starting a conversation with someone that’s totally different than if we were sitting in an office,” explains Peter.
+“The retail space gives the public an idea of what you’re interested in as a designer — it’s a brilliant way of starting a conversation with someone that’s totally different than if we were sitting in an office,” explains designer Peter Wilds.
 The luxurious linens, warm lighting and glamorous accessories here exemplify his more-is-more philosophy.

 Peter admires the interior of this J.Crew location.
 "It sums up design today," he explains.
 "I love the feeling of walking into a space and the ideas start flowing."

-Peter takes inspiration from the design style of Vancouver architecture firm, Battersby Howat.
+Peter Wilds, a designer at Vancouver’s The Cross, takes inspiration from the design style of Vancouver architecture firm, Battersby Howat.
 “One of my favourite signatures is a white backdrop.
-You can fill it with colourful accessories or strip them all away and have this blank canvas,” he explains.
+You can fill it with colourful accessories or strip them all away and have this blank canvas,” explains Peter.

-When consulting with clients, Peter always gives this advice: “Surround yourself with the things you love, and buy the best you can afford.”
-He applied that wisdom when he designed his first condo — complete with come-hither cushions, curated artifacts and splurge-worthy artwork.
+When consulting with clients, Peter always gives this advice: “Surround yourself with the things you love and buy the best you can afford.”
+He applied that wisdom when he designed his first condo — complete with come-hither cushions, display-worthy artifacts and splurge-worthy artwork.
 “And every space should have great lighting,” he insists.
 Enter the Bourgie lamp from Kartell, a modern accent atop of stack of books.

 With a passion for carpets and rugs, these sisters decided to keep their family tradition alive.
 Katherine (left) is the designer for Oliver Yaphe rugs, and Alexandra owns Y&Co, a Toronto rug and fabric showroom.
 “I help Katherine with the manufacturing, but she’s the more creative one,” explains Alexandra.
 “But you say what you like and what you don’t like!” adds Katherine.